Using A Plain Old Regular Iron For HTV Cricut Projects

 Silicone Baking Sheet

 I use silicone baking sheets inside my items when ironing.
-It reflects the heat back,and gives me a nice flat surface inside the item..
+It reflects the heat back, and gives me a nice flat surface inside the item..
 Ok, I don't really know why this helps.
 Its just how I do it, and it works well for me, so I keep using them. :-)

 Cover With Parchment Paper

 I place parchment paper over the carrier sheet.
 Most of the time.
 I've done a few items without, and it's sometimes fun to watch the carrier sheet melt up a little... but I'm usually afraid I will mess up the design if I do not use the parchment paper.
+YOU CAN OVER HEAT HTV AND BURN IT.
+So be cautious at first, do a test design on scrap fabric to get used to your iron.
+I'd recommend that even if you are using a heat press.

 I have used wax paper when I was out of parchment paper.
 Apparently you shouldn't do that, it could transfer the wax from the paper to your item and ruin your t-shirt or pillow or whatever.
 I only did it a few times, and it was cheap wax paper, so maybe there wasn't enough wax to cause a problem.
 I'm not recommending it, I'm just telling you that I am very casual with the "rules" and so far have not had any problems.